Software Testing Categories: Your Complete Guide

 Effective software testing offers several key benefits.
 It significantly reduces the risk of software failures, which can be costly and damage your reputation.
 By catching bugs early in the development lifecycle, you avoid expensive fixes down the line.
 Early testing is a smart investment that leads to a more robust and user-friendly final product.
 Plus, thorough testing enhances user satisfaction by ensuring a smooth and reliable experience.

-Two Main Categories of Software Testing
+Exploring the Two Main Software Testing Categories

 Software testing divides into two main categories: functional and non-functional.
 Understanding both is key to a solid testing strategy and delivering high-quality software.